boggylp/bogambe/README.md

-# bogambe
+# Bogambe

-Bogambe company related code
+Bogambe company related code.
+Mostly for home page stuff

+This repository is licensed under the [following licence](./LICENSE.MD).